-- Funny Background Event: When Peter tells a story about his buddy's sister's boss who was drinking with a hooker in a Vegas bar and woke up without his kidneys, a man in the background is disgusted and vomits.
+- Funny Background Event: When Peter loudly tells a story in a fancy restaurant about his buddy's sister's boss who was drinking with a hooker in a Vegas bar and woke up without his kidneys, a man in the background is disgusted and vomits.

 - Gag Penis: Peter mentions that their old home had "the little man with a penis for the light switch".

 - Gasshole: Peter's verses in "This House Is Freakin' Sweet" are: